aajjbb/dotmanager/README.md

 Usage:
 ------
-1) Clone this repository and copy 'dotmanager.pl' to your dotfiles repository
+1. Clone this repository and copy 'dotmanager.pl' to your dotfiles repository
-2) Open dotmanager.pl and configure the hash %files to your repository needs, you must map the file name with it's folder in your system.
+2. Open dotmanager.pl and configure the hash %files to your repository needs, you must map the file name with it's folder in your system.

-To update your repository with your last changes:
-$ perl dotmanager.pl -update

-To install your current dotfiles in the repository to the system:
+**.
+To install the current files of the repository to the system, run "perl dotmanager.pl --install" **.
+To update the repository with changes you have done in the system, run "perl dotmanager.pl --update"
-$ perl dotmanager.pl -install

 TODO:
 -----